-- A4.1 The Auditor shall review the Certified Company's employee training programs and determine whether they conform to the Certification Standard. - A4.2 The Auditor shall document in the report the Certification Standards, corporate policies and procedures, and laws and regulations for which the Certified Company is providing annual employee training. - A4.3 The Auditor shall obtain from the Certified Company evidence that the training has occurred and confirmation that attendance is being tracked. - (A5) Complaint and Dispute Resolution.
-A Certified Company shall establish and maintain written Complaint and Dispute resolution policies and procedures.
+- A4.1 Does the Certified Company have an employee training program? - A4.2 Does the Certified Company provide employee training on at least an annual basis? - A4.3 Does the Certified Company track employee attendance at employee trainings? - A4.4 Does the Certified Company cover the required subjects during the employee trainings?

+- (A5) Complaint and Dispute Resolution.
+A Certified Company shall establish and maintain written Complaint and Dispute resolution policies and procedures, which shall be reviewed annually by legal counsel or the Chief Compliance Officer.
 Such policies and procedures shall instruct employees how to handle, document, process, and attempt to resolve Complaints and Disputes related to accounts receivables, business practices, and employee conduct in compliance with the Certification Program and applicable laws and regulations.
 It is within a company's discretion as to whether the policy will apply to accounts that are in active litigation.
-A reasonable policy shall include, but not be limited to, measures taken to ensure:

-- (a) When a Complaint or Dispute is received, active collection activity shall be paused until (i) the Complaint or Dispute is investigated and a response has been transmitted to the consumer following the investigation; (ii) it has been determined the Complaint or Dispute is a duplicate where the consumer has already received a response; or (iii) it has been determined that the consumer appeared in court and admitted to the debt.
-On accounts purchased on or after January 1, 2017, when a consumer questions the accuracy or validity of a debt, the company should confirm such accuracy and/or validity through the use of Original Account Level Documentation or a copy of a valid judgment; - (b) When a consumer provides an FTC identity theft report, the company shall immediately cease all collections on applicable accounts and refer the affidavit to compliance or legal for review prior to resuming collections; and - (c) The Certified Company emphasizes polite and friendly interactions with complainants even when a similar respect is not being afforded employees.
+A reasonable policy shall include, but not be limited to, measures taken to ensure: - (a) When a Complaint or Dispute is received, active collection activity shall be paused until (i) the Complaint or Dispute is investigated and a response has been transmitted to the consumer following the investigation; (ii) it has been determined the Complaint or Dispute is a duplicate where the consumer has already received a response; or (iii) it has been determined that the consumer appeared in court and admitted to the debt.
+On accounts purchased on or after January 1, 2017, when a consumer questions the accuracy or validity of a debt, the company should confirm such accuracy and/or validity through the use of Original Account Level Documentation or a copy of a valid judgment; - (b) When a consumer alleges their identity has been stolen and used by a third party in the creation of the debt, provides an FTC identity theft report7, the company shall immediately cease all collections on applicable accounts and conduct an investigation refer the affidavit to compliance or legal for review prior to resuming collections; and - (c) When a consumer makes a written or oral allegation that the debt or some portion of the debt was originated through acts of coercion or duress associated with domestic abuse, sex trafficking, or elder abuse, the company shall cease collections on applicable accounts and conduct an investigation prior to resuming collections; and - (ed) The Certified Company emphasizes polite and friendly interactions with complainants even when a similar respect is not being afforded employees.